satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Software review example:\*

+Software code review systems are strongly connected to software version control systems.
+The code review process leverages the history of the devel

+As such components of scientific study such as computer code can be submitted

-There are two aspects of software development that can help reviewers in this regard.
-First, software code review systems act as repositories of
+There are two components of software development that can help reviewers in this regard.
+First,

 During software development, specific versions of the software or of particular files are tagged to reflect milestones during development.